New Sneaking trailer

 The first are tasked with uncovering and studying of the Ancients artefacts.
 They are also the soldiers who protect its borders and cities.

-The Second faction – the Biomancers - are like a crossover between a church and a hospital.
-They study the limits of the human body and delve into not so ethical experiments in order to enhance the powers of Vetrall's soldiers, and understand better the magical potential of the human kind.
+The Second faction - the Biomancers - are like a crossover between a church and a hospital.
+They study the limits of the human body and delve into not so ethical experiments to enhance the powers of Vetrall's soldiers, and understand better the magical potential of the human kind.